 But it is not because you are unhappy for them because deep down you are.
 It’s just that every pregnancy announcement brings a tsunami wave of emotions that crashes over you, am I right?
 And the intensity of these emotions leaves you breathless.
 And numb.
 And scared.
 And…well…not yourself.
 Because it’s within the first 60 seconds of their joyous announcement, you instantly feel bitterness and anger, as well as sadness and grief.
 Even resentment.
 But not necessarily towards them.
 Just towards your circumstances.
 Because why haven’t your prayers been answered?
 Are you not worthy?
 Don’t you deserve a child just as much as they do?

-But it’s also within that same 60 seconds you feel joy and happiness for them.
-And even a sense of relief and hope.
+But it’s also within that same 60 seconds you feel joy and happiness for them, even a sense of relief and hope.
 Relief that they will never have to endure the pain of infertility and also a rare form of hope.
-Hope that maybe?
-Just maybe it might be your turn next.
+Hope that maybe, just maybe, it might be your turn next.
 And honestly?
 These emotions come so fast and so hard, making them difficult to juggle.
 Especially in a group setting…with an audience.
-Because you are convinced, everyone is staring at you and waiting.
+It’s in this moment that you are convinced, everyone is staring at you and waiting.
 Waiting and wondering.
 Waiting for your reaction.
 And wondering what you might be thinking.
 Or feeling…

 Will she cry?
 I wonder if she is jealous?
 Did you see her look away?
 I bet she is mad!